mjb3/Discuit.jl/docs/src/index.md

 $\pi(\theta|y) = \pi(y|\xi) \pi(\xi|\theta) \pi(\theta)$

 The main purpose of the Discuit package is to provide a framework for Bayesian inference on DSSCT models using data augmented MCMC.
+See [Introduction to MCMC](@ref) for a basic overview of MCMC.
 Two algorithms for making proposals to the augmented data space are shipped with the package, with user defined implementations made possible via an alternative [custom MCMC](@ref) framework.
 Automated tools for analysis and convergence diagnostics include autocorrelation, the Geweke test of stationarity and the Gelman-Rubin diagnostic for multiple Markov chains (a convenient way to run analyses where more than one processor thread is available for use).
 [Simulation](@ref) via the Gillespie direct method provides a source of simulated observations data for evaluation and validation of the core inference functionality.

 See the [Discuit.jl models](@ref) section for an introduction to the aforementioned functionality and the [Discuit.jl manual](@ref) for a description of data types and functions.
 See the [Discuit in R](https://mjb3.github.io/Discuit/) package documentation for a description of the equivalent functionality in that package.